POZAlabs/ComMU/index.md

 ## Stage 1
-Audio samples are automatically generated only with descripted metadata.
+Audio samples are automatically <b>generated</b> only with descripted metadata.
  - Common metadata of the 5 clips are as follows:
       -  #bpm: 130, #key: A minor, #time_signature: 4/4
       -  #number_of_measures: 8, #genre: new age, #rhythm: standard